Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Pack mosquito repellent and light jackets — evenings can get surprisingly chilly.
 I love sitting by a campfire here, watching fireflies flicker in the dark.

-6:⇒ Karnala — Perfect for a One-Day Trek 🥾
+6: ⇒ Karnala — Perfect for a One-Day Trek at 53 Km

-Just 60 km from Mumbai, Karnala is where I often go when I need a quick nature fix.
+Just 53 km from Mumbai, Karnala is where I love to go when I need a quick nature fix.
 The Karnala Bird Sanctuary is small but teeming with life.
-You’ll spot colorful birds, butterflies and maybe even a squirrel or two chasing each other through the trees.
+You will spot colorful birds, butterflies and maybe even a squirrel or two chasing each other through the trees.

 Highlights